top of page

 Dr. Themo Voswinckel ⎪Co-Founder

-This article provides an product-centric look at integrating with Qonto’s API – covering crucial technical considerations like authentication setup, sandbox vs. production environment quirks.
-We’ll also compare the native Qonto API experience with how Maesn Unified API (see detailed capabilities in our docs) simplifies integration by abstracting away many challenges.
-In a second Qonto Blog we will dig deeper into the technical perspective of data filtering limitations and pagination challenges (see LINK)
+This article provides an product-centric look at integrating with Qonto’s API – covering crucial technical considerations that needs to be considered if you develop without Maesn.
+This includes authentication setup, sandbox vs. production environment quirks.
+We’ll also compare the native Qonto API experience with how Maesn Unified API simplifies integration by abstracting away many challenges (see detailed capabilities in our docs) .
+If you are interested in the challenges of data filtering and pagination with Qonto, check out the second blog.

 • OAuth2 setup requires precise scope justification – Sensitive scopes need regulatory classification (AIS/PIS) and written justification during app registration.
 Approval can take several days.